Sarthak0011/yawd-translations/README.rst

 provides a set of tools for creating multilingual websites with `django <http://www.djangoproject.com>`_.

-The application includes the following tools:
+Thia application includes the following tools:

 * Manage the website's installed Languages through the admin interface
 * Generate translation messages (``makemessages`` and ``compilemessages``) for all installed applications and defined languages using the admin interface (no need to restart the web server).